General Education Core Curriculum Requirements

 Students are required to take a minimum of 60 semester hours outside of their major field of study.
 There is no single path towards fulfilling this requirement.
 The student is free to choose at least 20 courses that are sampled widely from the curricular offerings.
 There are however, some minimum expectations about these choices.
-The student must take at least one course from each of Seven Areas of Knowledge which include Literature, History, Social/Behavioral Science, Natural Science, Mathematics and Quantitative Logic, Fine Arts, and Foreign Language and Culture.
+The student must take at least one course from each of Seven Areas of Knowledge which include Literature, History, Social/Behavioral Science, Natural Science, Mathematics and Quantitative Logic, Fine Arts, and Foreign Language or Culture.
 Courses focusing on the Seven Learning Outcomes must also be factored into students’ choices.
 At least two of the courses must be writing intensive (Written Communication).
 (Students must demonstrate competency in writing or complete one composition class before attempting Written Communication courses that are in Areas of Knowledge.)
 At least three of the courses must have Critical Thinking as a major learning outcome.
 Students must also sample at least two courses with a focus on Scientific Literacy and two courses with a focus on Quantitative Literacy.
 Students must take at least one course with a primary focus in Critical Reading, one in Oral Communication and one in Information Literacy.
 Additionally, students are encouraged to explore courses designed to broaden their perspectives on various Curricular Themes including globalization, diversity, civic engagement, sustainability, moral and ethical reasoning, and healthy living.
 Students are required to take a minimum of two courses from amongst these areas before they graduate.
-All freshmen are required to complete a Liberal Learning Seminar sometime during their first year.
+All freshmen are required to complete two first year experience courses (FYE 1250 and FYE 1251) during their first year.

 General Education courses must be at least 3 credit hours and address at least one of the university’s seven general learning outcomes.
 Laboratory or practicum courses of less than 3 semester hours should be tied to a general education course in order to be counted in the 60 hours of general education credits.
 New general education courses will be approved by Academic Standards and Curriculum using a standard set of criteria.
 Courses in the general education inventory can meet multiple outcomes.
 For instance, a single course, if so designed, can address critical thinking, natural science, and sustainability.